mawds/library-shell/_episodes/04-loop.md

 > > a file, `analyzed-$file`.
 A series of files is generated: `cubane.pdb`,
 > > `ethane.pdb` etc.
 > >
-> > Try both versions for yourself to see the output!
-Be sure to open the
-> > `analyzed-*.pdb` files to view their contents.
 > {: .solution}
 {: .challenge}